Introduction to CSS Validator

 }

-- After the placement of code in the required window and on clicking the Validate button, we will get the result entries on scrolling down the refreshed page.
-The validation result will be like:
+- After placing the code in the required window and clicking the Validate button, we will get the result entries on scrolling down the refreshed page.
+The validation result will be like this:

-- Hence a developer can make sure to standardize their code once the result of validation is projected.
+- Hence a developer can standardize their code once the validation result is projected.

 In the above three examples, we saw how CSS Validator works.
-There are many other options available on the net, through which developers can standardize their CSS code.
+Many other options are available on the net, through which developers can standardize their CSS code.
 Many of these tools also validate HTML code as well.
-It is always a good idea to validate everything before putting anything on the world wide web.
-If online Validators are not satisfactory, there are many offline tools available for the same purpose too.
-But the base idea is to always opt for options which are genuine.
-This article gives a very basic idea of how to keep your CSS code in check.
-This is one of the practice will be lead to efficient code.
+Valuing everything before putting anything on the world wide web is always a good idea.
+If online Validators are not satisfactory, many offline tools are available for the same purpose too.
+But the base idea is to always opt for genuine options.
+This article gives a basic idea of keeping your CSS code in check.
+This is one of the practices that will lead to efficient code.

 Recommended Articles